The Seoul Central District Prosecutors’ Office has dismissed allegations that an executive in private equity firm Hahn & Co., had evaded taxes.

 Seoul-based PEFs likely to acquire Lotte’s financial arms

-In May, a new KT labor union and a civic group accused Hahn, who heads South Korea’s second-largest PEF by assets under management, of tax evasion in 2016.
+In May, a new KT labor union and a civic group accused an executive in South Korea’s second-largest PEF by assets under management, of tax evasion in 2016.

-The union claimed that he should have paid the gift tax when Hahn & Co. sold its entire stake in portfolio company N Search Marketing for 60 billion won ($50.7 million) to Korean telecom firm KT and its affiliate Nasmedia.
+The union claimed that the individual should have paid the gift tax when Hahn & Co. sold its entire stake in portfolio company N Search Marketing for 60 billion won ($50.7 million) to Korean telecom firm KT and its affiliate Nasmedia.

 The union and the civic group also insisted that privately held N Search Marketing had been overvalued and its valuation should reduce to nearly one-fourth, citing a valuation guideline under the inheritance & gift tax law.

-Hahn & Co. representatives have questioned the validity of their claims, raising doubts that any individual including CEO Hahn is subject to gift taxes for an M&A transaction between companies.
+Hahn & Co. representatives have questioned the validity of their claims, raising doubts that any individual is subject to gift taxes for an M&A transaction between companies.